jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ## Roadmap

 Sponsor to specify priority of these features:

-[ ] Auto responder.
+[ ] Auto responder or auto dispatcher.
 Terms can be discussed (rules based on contact, organization, subject, ...)
+[ ] Support for different protocols

 ## Other improvements